About WhatDoTheyKnow

 • Although we can’t help you run your campaign, we encourage you to use WhatDoTheyKnow to get the information you need.
 You are welcome to link to your campaign from this site in an annotation to your request (you can make annotations after submitting the request).

-• Some campaigners have guided their supporters in making requests for information via WhatDoTheyKnow for their cause, using the pre-written request tool.
+• Some campaigners have asked their supporters to make requests for information via WhatDoTheyKnow using the pre-written request tool.
 There is guidance on how to create pre-written requests here.
-You can use annotations to link between requests; this is useful if your request builds on a response that someone else receives, or is for more a more up to date version of information which has been released previously.
+You can use annotations to link between requests; this is useful if your request builds on a response that someone else receives, or is for more a more up to date version of information which has already been released.

-• You may find it useful to get in touch with others who are campaigning on the same issue as you are.
-Site users can send messages to one another: click on any user’s name to see their profile and a link via which you may contact them.
+• You may find it useful to contact others who are campaigning on the same issue as you are.
+You can send messages to other users.
+Click on any user’s name to see their profile, and use the link to contact them.

 Does it cost me anything to make a request? #